emingenc/emingenc.github.io/src/content/tomatodo.md

 ---
 title: Tomatodo - Pomodoro app with fortune wheel
 description:  Tomatodo is a Pomodoro app with fortune wheel.
 You can use it to track your work time.
 It is a simple and easy to use Pomodoro app.
-You can reware your work time and get a random fortune.
+You can reward your work time and get a random fortune.
 tags:
   - App
 createdAt: 2021-11-15T03:26:00.000Z